 Conditions Governing Access

-Use of artifacts by appointment only; please contact repository for more information.
+Access to artifacts requires an appointment; contact repository for more information.

 Conditions Governing Use

-Bob Johnston Collection, circa 1950-circa 1989, Dolph Briscoe Center for American History, The University of Texas at Austin.
+Bob Johnston Collection, Dolph Briscoe Center for American History, The University of Texas at Austin.

 Basic processing and cataloging of this collection was supported with funds from the National Historical Publications and Records Commission (NHPRC) for the Briscoe Center's "History Revealed: Bringing Collections to Light" project, 2009-2011.